Posted on: September 17, 2015

 My clients are only men.
 They are very diverse in age, education, culture, marital status, physical well-being….
 Some people are very upfront about that they pay for sex, others aren’t.
 Some are married to a woman, some to men, so I meet a lot of totally different men and that’s what I love about my job.
 Everybody has his own story.
 My boyfriend loves those stories and said he could write a book about them.

-I have a profile on an escort website, www.boys4u.nl.
-I have a profile with pictures and my rate and conditions.
+I have a profile on one of the many escort websites in The Netherlands, like www.boys4u.nl.
+I have a profile with pictures, services, my rating and conditions.
 Men can contact me if they’re interested.
 I also have a profile on planetromeo.com, a gay dating website.
 It’s a website for gays to meet each other with the possibility for an escort service.
 I did a lot of interviews about my profession last year so nowadays I also get approached on Facebook by men who saw me on television or read about me and want to plan a visit.

 I ask 100 euros an hour.
 But sometimes I give some discount if a client books me for a whole night, because otherwise I would get rich while just sleeping (laughs).
 In that case I ask around 300 euros for example.
 Sometime clients try to bargain because they are low in cash.
 I don’t meet those requests and find it annoying because I want to control my own rate.
 If people don’t agree with my rate, that’s totally fine but that means there is no deal.